PrefectHQ/prefect/docs/tutorials/flow-task-config.md

 You can see that Prefect coerced the provided inputs into the types specified on your flow function!

-While the above example is basic, this can be extended in incredibly powerful ways.
-In particular, _any_ [pydantic](https://pydantic-docs.helpmanual.io/) model type hint will be automatically coerced into the correct form:
+While the above example is basic, this can be extended in powerful ways.
+In particular, _any_ [pydantic](https://pydantic-docs.helpmanual.io/) model type hint will be coerced into the correct form automatically:

 ```python
 from prefect import flow